QEST + FORMATS 2026

 Outstanding Artifact Award

-AEC members will nominate artifacts that significantly exceed expectations for an outstanding artifact award.
+AEC members will nominate artifacts that significantly exceed expectations for an Outstanding Artifact Award.
 The AEC chairs will consider these nominations, and might award them to no or multiple artifacts.
 Awardees will receive a certificate during the social event.

 Artifact Submission

-Submissions are made through EasyChair at this link: https://easychair.org/conferences/?conf=aeqestformats2025
+Submissions are made through EasyChair at this link: https://easychair.org/conferences/?conf=qestformats2026 (Track: QEST+FORMATS 2026 AE).

 The Artifact Itself